exec-helper/source/src/plugins/docs/exec-helper-plugins-lcov.md

 Set this option to _yes_ to reset the coverage counters before starting the analysis.
 All other values are threated as _no_.
 Default: _no_.

 ## gen-html
 Set this option to _yes_ to enable HTML report generation of the coverage data.
+Default: _no_.

 ## gen-html-output
 Set the output directory of the generated HTML report.
 Does nothing if __gen-html__ is not enabled.
 Default: \em . (the current working directory).